vuejs/eslint-plugin-vue/README.md

 > Official ESLint plugin for Vue.js

+## :exclamation: Attention - this is documentation for version `5.x` :exclamation:

+This branch contains `eslint-plugin-vue@next` which is a pre-released `5.0`, but it's not the default version that you get with `npm install eslint-plugin-vue`.
+In order to install this you need to specify either `"eslint-plugin-vue": "next"` in `package.json` or do `npm install eslint-plugin-vue@next`.

+Please try it and report any issues that you might have encountered.

+If you want to check previous releases [go here](https://github.com/vuejs/eslint-plugin-vue/releases).

 ## :art: Playground on the Web

 You can try this plugin on the Web.